Category: News

 About Canada’s Ocean Supercluster

 Canada’s Ocean Supercluster accelerates the development and commercialization of made-in-Canada ocean solutions in energy transition, food security, future of transport, and climate change while also growing more companies, creating more jobs, and attracting ocean talent.
 As Canada’s national ocean cluster, the OSC is a convenor of members, partners, and networks and a catalyst for transformative growth that helps build the robust ecosystem needed to help realize Ambition 2035 – a 5X growth potential in ocean in Canada by 2035.
-To date, the OSC has approved more than 140 projects valued at more than $500 million, which will deliver more than 300 new made-in-Canada ocean products, processes, and services to sell to the world.
-Learn more at oceansupercluster.ca
+To date, the OSC has approved about 150 projects valued at more than $500 million, which will deliver more than 300 new made-in-Canada ocean products, processes, and services to sell to the world.
+Every dollar invested in Ocean Supercluster projects generates more than five times its value in GDP contribution, with the following economic benefits to Canada as of March 2025:

 Quotes

-Canada’s Ocean Supercluster Announces $1M AquaEye ROV Mounted Sonar Project
+Canada’s Ocean Supercluster Announces $4.8M Species Aware Ocean AI Project

 FOR IMMEDIATE RELEASE

-The project is led by Vancouver, BC-based VodaSafe, in partnership with SEAMOR Marine in Nanaimo.
-With a total project value of $1 million, Canada’s Ocean Supercluster is investing $534, 225 through the Pan Canadian AI Strategy funding allocation, with the balance of funding coming from project partners.
+The project is led by Halifax, NS-based Innovasea, in partnership with two Canadian-based power companies.
+With a total project value of $4.8 million, Canada’s Ocean Supercluster is investing $2.1 million, with the balance of funding coming from project partners.

 Through Ambition 2035 and together with Canada’s ocean community, we are bold in our ambition to grow Canada’s ocean economy 5X to $220 billion by 2035.
-Continued investment in the accelerated development and commercialization of globally relevant, made in Canada ocean solutions, including the projects announced today, will help us realize this ambition.
+Continued investment in the accelerated development and commercialization of globally relevant, made-in-Canada ocean solutions will help us realize this ambition.
 Read more about recommendations to help achieve this transformational growth opportunity outlined in Charting the Course to 5X Growth in Canada’s Ocean Economy and the projected benefits to Canada here.

 -30-